 Blood pressure dropping too much when getting up (postural hypotension)

 Use of four or more medications or any psychoactive medications

 Research has shown that treating and correcting these specific health problems reduces the rate of falling by more than 30%.

 Yale researchers were among the first to show that falls among seniors could be prevented and that fall-prevention interventions mean that seniors are less likely to be hospitalized or need advanced medical care.
 This research has since been translated into protocols that are used in clinical and community settings to help prevent falls.

 Falls and fall injuries:

-- Lead to problems with daily activities like dressing, bathing and walking around
+Lead to problems with daily activities like dressing, bathing, and walking

 Among adults 70 years and older:

-- Falls cause over 90 percent of broken hips; only half of those who break their hip will get around as well as they did before their broken hip
+Falls cause over 90% of broken hips; only half of those who break their hip will get around as well as they did before their broken hip

-In the United States, 16 percent of all emergency department visits and almost 7 percent of all hospitalizations are for fall-related injuries
+In the United States, 16% of all emergency department visits and almost 7% of all hospitalizations are for fall-related injuries